Across the Still Water (2022) - for Countertenor and Piano

 Sonata for Trumpet No. 1 (2019)

-Sonata for Trumpet No. 1 is a semi-programmatic work with specific moods and emotions contained within each of the four movements:
+Sonata for Trumpet No. 1 is a programmatic work with specific moods and emotions portrayed within each of the four movements:

 I. Moderato: Serious, joyous.